rnickles/audience1st_wiki/Home.md

 computer contains the correct configuration data.

-3. If using Heroku, `figaro heroku:set -e production` to make `application.yml`'s environment variables available to Heroku.
+3. If using Heroku, `figaro heroku:set -e production` to make `application.yml`'s environment variables available to Heroku, including the value of `tenant_names`.

-4. In addition, ensure that the environment variable `tenant_names` in your deployment environment is set to a comma-separated list of all your tenants.
 For staging-type deployments to Heroku, the correct value is the Heroku appname, so if your app is `luminous-coconut.herokuapp.com`, the `tenant_names` environment variable should be set to `luminous-coconut`.
-(It's best **not** to put this in `config/application.yml`, because you may have different tenant(s) in development than in production/staging.)

 5. If this is the first deployment, `heroku run rake db:migrate` to create all the tenant schemata,